 The blade is made from 154CM stainless steel, which if you’ve read any of my other Benchmade reviews you know is a high end premium steel with great corrosion resistance qualities.
 It’s edge quality is ridiculously good and it’s fairly easy to sharpen.

 However, if you aren’t the greatest at sharpening a blade, no worries because the edge retention is equally as good, so it will not be an issue for a while.

 The Mini-Griptilian sports a 2.9 inch drop-point style blade, The drop-point style blade is a good choice for everyday practical uses, the tip is strong and the slightly curved belly provides plenty of blade edge for slicing.

 The handle is made from Valox, which is very tough and durable with great texturing applied.
 No worries in that department.
 The AXIS lock is also super tough and easy to use, no issues there either.The pocket clip is reversible with tip up carry.

 The pocket clip is tight and holds in your pocket very well.
 Too well in fact, it could be an issue over the long run with wearing out your pockets.
 Just something to watch out for.

 Overall the Benchmade 556 Mini-Griptilian would make an excellent choice for an edc blade.

 Spyderco ParaMilitary 2

-- PARA MILITARY - Undeniably one of our most popular and in-demand designs, the Para Military distills the world-class performance of our legendary Military into a compact, pocket-friendly package.
+- AN IMPROVED CLASSIC - Undeniably one of Spyderco's most popular and in-demand designs, the Para Military 2 distills the world-class performance of our legendary Military Model into a more compact, pocket-friendly package.

 The Spyderco ParaMilitary 2 is bar none one of my favorite folding knives in the world.
 I love it so much, and I have a feeling you will love it just the same.